Sir Mark Elder

 Sir Roger Norrington

-Three decades ago, a group of London musicians took a good look at that curious institution we call the orchestra, and decided to start again from scratch.
+Just over three decades ago, a group of London musicians took a good look at that curious institution we call the orchestra, and decided to start again from scratch.
 They began by throwing out the rulebook.
 Put a single conductor in charge?
 No way.
 Specialise in repertoire of a particular era?
 Too restricting.
 Perfect a work and then move on?
 Too lazy.
 The Orchestra of the Age of Enlightenment was born.

 Since then, the OAE has shocked, changed and mesmerised the music world.
-Residencies at the Southbank Centre and Glyndebourne haven’t numbed its experimentalist bent.
+Residencies at Southbank Centre and Glyndebourne haven’t numbed its experimentalist bent.
 Record deals haven’t ironed out its quirks.
 Period-specific instruments have become just one element of its quest for authenticity.

 © Andrew Mellor, 2015